-Open Access holds promise for helping libraries endure the crunch of budget cuts and spiraling journal costs.
-Which is why it’s so disheartening to see academic authors act more like Lars Ulrich than scholars who want their results to be seen and their ideas to be read.
+Open access holds promise for helping libraries endure the crunch of budget cuts and spiraling journal costs.
+This is why it’s so disheartening to see academic authors act more like Lars Ulrich than scholars who want their results to be seen and their ideas to be read.
 Rather than advancing research and expanding discourse, they willfully embargo their content and practice other forms of self-censorship by donating their work not to the public, but institutions which limit access in the name of turning a profit.

 Don’t fault companies for trying to make money.
 That’s their purpose.
 The only reason costs have grown exponentially is because customers have been willing to pay more.
 It is therefore our responsibility as librarians, should we have any qualms about bearing such prices, to stop accepting them.

 It’s easy to make collection development decisions based on how many squeaky wheels insist certain titles are vital to their studies.
 But there’s also simple equations that can be applied to determine the costs per item, and ideally per use, to justify expenditures.
 With the possible exception of curating special collections, you don’t need to bankrupt your organization buying overpriced materials, no matter who needs them.
 Acquisition choices are often more complex and nuanced, but they don’t have to be.
-If something costs more than what it should be worth, don’t engender price gouging by purchasing it.
+If something costs more than what it should be worth, we shouldn’t engender price gouging by purchasing it.

 What’s astounding is how the same academic librarians who have no qualms about telling students wanting to be handed five articles on their topic that they must instead do their own research themselves have no such sense of tough love in applying equitable service policies when treating faculty members’ demands for journal subscriptions from profiteering publishers as unquestionable gospel.

-If the richest universities in the land can’t even afford them, it’s high time other academic libraries vote with their wallet en masse and stop renewing licenses to exorbitantly-priced resources.
-Many faculty members would revolt at such measures, yes, just as they did when we got rid of the card catalog, an equally untenable system given available alternatives.
+If even the richest universities in the land can’t afford them, it’s high time other academic libraries vote with their wallet en masse and stop renewing licenses to exorbitantly-priced resources.
+Many faculty members would revolt at such measures, just as they did when we got rid of the card catalog, an equally untenable system given available alternatives.